nurfatinas/SauceDemo-TestAutomation/README.md

 3. Configure environment-specific settings
 4. Run test cases using TestNG.

-Please take note that this is work-in-progess and will be updated from time to time.
+Please take note that this project is currently under construction and will be subject to ongoing updates.

-Feel free to explore the codebase and let me know if the any improvement can be made.
+Feel free to examine the codebase and inform me of any possible enhancements.

 Thanks!